 In terms of survival skills when an earthquake occurs, the most recurring item for self-capacity was to "protect yourself in a safe place in the house".
-The first perceived actions included all that they must be done indoors such as "get under a solid table or desk", and "stay under a lintel, under the beams, or in a corner".
+The first perceived actions included things they can do indoors such as: "get under a solid table or desk", and "stay under a lintel, under the beams, or in a corner".
 The second set of expressions that appeared most often was related to the right state of mind such as "pa fè tèt cho" (stay calm).
-It is also important to have a good attitude such as: "not to hurry without watching for falling objects", "don't jump downstairs if you are on the second floor", and "don't take the stairs".
-Moreover, they mentioned the best thing to do is to stay in a safety place in the house during the first tremor.
+It is also important to have a good attitude such as: "not to hurry without watching for falling objects", "do not jump downstairs if you are on the second floor", and "do not take the stairs".
 The third phrase evoked was to "get out of the house, if possible", which is considered a possible way to protect oneself after the first tremor.
 The fourth phrase was "build stronger".
 A quarter of the respondents recognized the importance of building houses that can withstand earthquakes.

-In terms of family adaptive capacity, most respondents answered that training their family members on how to behave before, during, and after an earthquake is an effective way family protection.
-Other responses expressed inability to take precautionary measures.
-Some expressions such as "only God has the answer", "I don't know", and "construction is so uncontrolled" showed the impossibility of respondents to act to protect themselves and their households from earthquakes.
-As a synthesis, participants' responses can be classified into one of the three stages of adaptive capacity which are anticipation, coping, and recovery (Table 3).
+In terms of family adaptive capacity, most respondents answered that training their family members on how to behave before, during, and after an earthquake is an effective way of family protection.
+Other responses expressed the inability to take precautionary measures.
+Some expressions such as "only God has the answer", "I do not know", and "construction is so uncontrolled" showed the impossibility of respondents to act to protect themselves and their households from earthquakes.
+As a synthesis, participants' responses can be classified into one of the three stages of adaptive capacity which are anticipation, coping, and recovery (Table 2)